Ad business worth Rs 1,500 cr changed hands this year

 Need for fresh perspective and tighter budgets have forced advertisers to seek newer agencies in the first half of this year like never before.
-Between January and June, advertising
+From January to May, advertising

 businesses worth Rs 1,500-2,000 crore changed hands.